-Day to day activities are coordinated via a Corporate Sustainability Team in consultation with the Asset Services team.
-The team meets fortnightly with minutes distributed to key internal stakeholders.
-The Sustainability Team reports to the Compliance, Risk & Sustainability Committee and the Board Risk Committee, which monitor the team's activities for consistency against strategic objectives.
+Day to day activities are coordinated via a Corporate Sustainability team in consultation with the Asset Services team.
+The team meets monthly with minutes distributed to key internal stakeholders.
+The Sustainability team reports to the Property Executive Committee and the Board Risk Committee, which monitor the team's activities for consistency against strategic objectives.